instrumentisto/rust-incubator/orientation.md

 1. **Soft Deadlines**: These are flexible deadlines designed to help keep you on track.
 Every soft deadline is set for **Thursday** at midnight.
 We tolerate up to two instances of not meeting a soft deadline.
 However, if you fail to meet a soft deadline for a third time, this will lead to expulsion.
 2. **Hard Deadlines**: These are strict deadlines that must be adhered to.
 Each hard deadline is set for **Sunday** at midnight.
 Failing to meet a hard deadline will result in immediate expulsion.

-Each section of our program has its own deadline.
-Please note that some sections may take more than one week to complete.
+Each chapter of our program has its own deadline.
+Please note that some chapters may take more than one week to complete.
 We use a week as our standard unit of measurement.

 We encourage you to meet all deadlines to maximize your learning experience and successfully complete the bootcamp.